ARKlab/Artesian.SDK-Python/README.md

 ```
 The switch details are,

-deferCommandExecution (true/false) choose between syncronoys and asyncronous command execution
+deferCommandExecution (true/false) choose between syncronoys and asyncronous command execution, default is false.
-deferDataGeneration (true/false) choose between syncronoys and asyncronous precomputed data generation
+deferDataGeneration (true/false) choose between syncronoys and asyncronous precomputed data generation, default is true.
-keepNulls (true/false) if true then nulls are written in the curve replacing any data present for the instant
+keepNulls (true/false) if true then nulls are written in the curve replacing any data present for the instant, default is false.
-upsertMode (Merge/Replace) for VersionedTimeSeries the merge writes in to the curve replacing existing data for an existing instant, replace writes the payload removing any previous data for the version
+upsertMode (Merge/Replace) for VersionedTimeSeries the merge writes in to the curve replacing existing data for an existing instant, replace writes the payload removing any previous data for the version, default is merge.

 | DATETIME | EXISTING | PAYLOAD | MERGE | REPALACE |
 |---|---|---|---|---|